 ALL THE NEWS THAT'S FIT TO POST

-The Memento Mori EP is still available.
-The new EP by 156 was mastered by James Plotkin for, both, the vinyl and digital release.
+There are still some vinyl copies of the Memento Mori EP still available.
+The latest work by 156 was mastered by James Plotkin for, both, the vinyl and digital release.
 The digital version is available for download on 156's Bandcamp page (for $8), otherwise contact me to purchase the bone-colored 10" vinyl version, which is limited to 489 copies ($20 postage paid in North America, $30 for the rest of the world).
 Physical copies come with a liner note placard, along with a postcard, and a free link to the digital download.
 Nine tracks, playable at two speeds, with all the music being made using only human bones, or breath passing through human bones.

 A music video has been uploaded for the first track, "Kokoro", off the Memento Mori EP.